 A recipe for exploring your right role.

-You’ll receive four delicious interviews with these brilliant guests, each with a contemplation or a practice you can savor on your own time.
+You’ll receive delicious interviews with brilliant organizers and teachers, each with a contemplation or a practice you can savor on your own time.
 You will get a set of tips to take these materials from the computer to design them into your own schedule for a day of practice and reflection, right in the middle of your busy, messy, beautiful and precious life.

 Note: This will not be a day stuck at your computer

 bell hooks, Buddhist and Black liberation scholar, offers us this encouragement:

 “If in the struggle you have lost your joy, step back and ask: What is the struggle that will restore my joy?"

 Black lesbian feminist writer Audre Lorde famously said:

 The master’s tools will never dismantle the master’s house.
 They may allows us temporarily to beat him at his own game, but they will never enable us to bring about genuine change.